PlVasilev/Process-Automation-ASP.NET/README.md

 #### ASP.NET Core Server + Angular Client + Jenkins + Kubernetes + Google Coloud

-### The App is NO longer in GCloud doe to end of Trial Period
+### The App is NO longer in GCloud due to end of Trial Period

 ### Seller APP Idea
 This is **extreamly** simple app for Listing Properties on the market, make offers and make deal for them.